 1. Ensure that you have a Consultancy Agreement in place which reflects the actual relationship between the parties.
 It is not enough to simply state that the consultant is self employed and not an employee.
 Tribunals will look behind contractual terms when determining employment status if they do not reflect the true agreement between the parties.

 2. Ensure that payment is made on production of invoices and not through payroll.
 Do not pay a predetermined wage or salary but show a negotiated rate for services provided and ensure that the consultant is responsible for paying their own tax.

-4. Allow the consultant to maintain a sufficient amount of control over when they work, how they work and what times they work.
+4. Allow your consultant to maintain a sufficient amount of control over when they work, how they work and what times they work.
 Consider peer to peer supervision rather than supervision by management.

-10. Regularly review the arrangements between the parties (e.g. on a quarterly basis) in order to ascertain whether your consultant is still a consultant or whether they are actually an employee and should be treated as such.
+10. Ensure that you regularly review the arrangements between the parties (e.g. on a quarterly basis) in order to ascertain whether your consultant is still a consultant or whether they are actually an employee and should be treated as such.